hashicorp/consul/plugin/file/README.md

   Value of `0` means to not scan for changes and reload.
 For example, `30s` checks the zonefile every 30 seconds and reloads the zone when serial changes.
 * `no_reload` deprecated.
 Sets reload to 0.
-* `upstream` defines upstream resolvers to be used resolve external names found (think CNAMEs) pointing to external names.
-This is only really useful when CoreDNS is configured as a proxy; for normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, an IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
-  If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.
+* `upstream` resolve external names found (think CNAMEs) pointing to external names.
+This is only really useful when CoreDNS is configured as a proxy; for normal authoritative serving you don't need *or* want to use this.
+CoreDNS will resolve CNAMEs against itself.

 ## Examples